TITLE 89: SOCIAL SERVICES

 B) Service Coordinators and Parent Liaisons employed by regional intake entities shall participate in ongoing professional development experience as defined and implemented through a contractual agreement between the Department and the regional intake entity, instead of the requirement of this subsection (k)(2).

 A credential that has lapsed for one year or less may be restored upon application proving the receipt of 30 hours of continuing professional education, as continuing professional education is defined in subsection (k)(1), and documentation of ongoing professional development as defined in subsection (k)(2).

-Credentialed providers (including temporary) must enroll with the Department in order to bill and receive payment for early intervention services.
+Credentialed providers (including temporary) must enroll with the Department in order to bill and receive payment for EI services.
 Enrollment requires the payee entity to enter into a Service Provider Agreement with the Department that establishes the duties, expectations, and relationships between the Department and the Individual Provider or the Provider Agency.
 Providers shall submit an enrollment application packet at the same time they submit an application for a credential.
 Providers credentialed as an "associate", as defined in Appendix C, are not required to enroll, but shall be supervised by a specialist who is credentialed and enrolled in the same discipline, as set forth in Appendix D. The payee entity will bill for the services provided by the associate level provider under the name of the associate's supervisor.
 The payee entity, supervisor and associate will comply with all directives and policy and procedural changes.
 Failure to receive Department payments, directives and policy and procedural changes, due to failure to comply with this subsection, shall not excuse compliance with those directives and changes.

 n) Change of Name or Address